 3. Deployment Speed

 Due to their portable and lightweight construction, containers enable an app, or entire suite of apps, to be quickly assembled and deployed from saved and versioned containers.
 This makes the transition between development, testing, and production environments much smoother, allowing products to ship faster and run across devices in an unchanged environment.
 Many of the common development and production roadblocks, due to differences in development environments, are easily routed around with containers.

 While it is the buzzword of the moment, container technology hasn’t grown so quickly in popularity without a number of skeptics raising questions, notably about the maturity of the technology’s security.
 Despite such questions, containers do offer a number of benefits for the curious developer.
-Compatible with Liquid Web’s Storm® Platform, the Docker platform could considerably speed up the development and deployment processes for our customers.
-For those customers interested in learning more about installing and operating Docker on their servers, our Knowledge Base has a series of instructional articles to help you get started:
+Compatible with Liquid Web’s VPS Hosting and Cloud Dedicated products, the Docker platform could considerably speed up the development and deployment processes for our customers.